 What’s there not to like about car camping?
 It combines the fun and adventure of a backpacking trip with the comforts of a two-burner stove, stand-up-room tent, cooler of beer and plush air mattress.
 Not to mention, if you’re short on time, traveling with kids, or towing bikes/canoes/fishing gear, there’s no easier way to overnight outdoors than to toss everything you need into the trunk and roll.

 Colorado has one of the biggest menus of campgrounds in the country, but too many of those spots are overrun, poorly planned or filled with fume-belching RVs.
-To help you plan, we rounded up 10 of the best campgrounds across the state.
+To help you plan, we rounded up 10 of the best campgrounds across the state to visit in 2020.
 Some are small and private.
 Others are better for rowdy groups, trailers and kids.
 But all are set in drop-dead gorgeous locales with adventure nearby.

 1. The Crags – Colorado State Forest, southeast of Gould

 Colorado State Forest is often overshadowed by its more popular neighbor, Rocky Mountain National Park.
 Yet, the scenery here is almost equally jaw-dropping, and the wildlife nearly as abundant.
 What you won’t find in the forest are the bumper-to-bumper windshield gawkers.
 The Crags Campground is wedged among rocky peaks at the southern end of the forest.
 A rough access road and small spaces make this best for tents and small trailers—and keep the crowds at bay.
 All the sites except No. 6 are reservable, but you probably won’t need a reservation except on busy weekends.
 Call ahead to be sure.
 What to Do: Climbing at Nokhu Crags and hiking the surrounding chain of 12,000-foot peaks are the choice pursuits, with several routes accessible from the campsite.
 Cast a fly in the bordering American Lakes for cutthroat trout.